azerothcore/azerothcore.github.io/_posts/2017-08-30-WowMythic.md

 published: true
 ---

-"Wowmythic" is a Latin/Spanish server with progressive content.
+Latin/Spanish server with progressive content.

 Run now with "azerothcore" because we like the development that has achieved and the independence of the core whit an excellent performance.